chamambom/resume/docs/index.md

 **Requirements.
 Planned Changes** To develop and implement a data strategy pipeline and provision a cloud based data analytic platform based on Azure databricks , Qliksense , Azure Data factory and Azure synapse<br>
 **Duration** -2 months <br>
 **Challenges Experienced**
  - Resources on azure had to connect to datasources located on-premise through IPSec VPNs.
-Some of the datasource endpoints keep going down.
+Some of the datasource endpoints kept going down.
 Resolved to implement a data strategy where there are SLA agreements and boundaries of accountability for monitoring purposes.<br>

 **References** - <br>